misasa/vs2007/README.md

 # python package -- vs2007

-Two commands that interact with application program `VisualStage 2007` via Windows API.
+To provide two commands (vs and vs-api) that control the application program `VisualStage 2007` on a command line.
+The vs is a command to start/stop Visual Stage and open/close its data file as well as to output the adress and the attachement.
+The vs-api is a command to execute VisualStageAPI command specified as an argument.

 See
 [gem package -- vstool](https://gitlab.misasa.okayama-u.ac.jp/gems/vstool/tree/master)